-For velocities greater than 3.0m/s specific design to mitigate erosion is required.
+For velocities greater than 3.0m/s specific design to mitigate erosion at the outlet to the waterway is required.

 Watercourses

-Natural watercourses are expected to be retained.

 Refer to both the District Plan and Regional Plan to ensure all planning requirements are incorporated into any design.
-Also refer to Council’s Stormwater Drainage Bylaw.and
+Also refer to Council’s Stormwater Drainage Bylaw.

+Natural or Modified Watercourses

+Natural or modified waterways are expected to be kept and restored and protected where possible.
+Resource Consent is required from the Regional Council if proposing any modifications to a natural or modified watercourse.
+This must be done before any modifications are made.

+If a natural or modified watercourse is included within a proposed development area, the watercourse must be restored and protected plus must be located within a drainage reserve of sufficient width to contain the full design storm flows from a 100-year ARI event with a minimum freeboard as per Table 44: Minimum device design summary on page 182.
+Where these waterways are being naturalised, the design must ensure that there is no increased risk of erosion and/or scour and the ecological health of the waterway is maintained or enhanced.
+Any stormwater discharge to a watercourse must comply with the requirements presented in Table 46: Receiving environment categories (excluding flood control) on page 187.

+Planted riparian margins must be provided each side of the waterway and must consider maximisation of bank stability and public safety.
+All channel infrastructure must include protection against erosion and scour of the stream banks and stream bed using natural treatments where feasible.

+To encourage the best use of the natural or modified waterway, the drainage reserve must, where possible, be linked with other reserves and open spaces to accommodate off road pedestrian and cycle access.
+Access points for public use and maintenance must be provided at regular intervals along the system together with footpath and pedestrian bridges, as may be defined in the resource consent or council contract

+Catchment or detention factors that may lead to an increase in the temperature of the stormwater runoff (e.g., large sealed areas) must be mitigated in accordance with an accepted ICMP or Table 46: Receiving environment categories (excluding flood control) on page 187.

+If the natural or modified watercourse is to be in private property, discussions will need to be held with Council to determine responsibility for maintenance.
+At minimum, the watercourse must be protected by an easement in compliance with Stormwater drawing: Secondary flow path treatment - private property.

-Constructed watercourses
+Artificial watercourses

-Constructed watercourses (Typically highly modified open drains) may be piped if there are valid engineering or design considerations, ecological impacts have been considered and Regional Council acceptance is obtained where necessary.
+Artificial watercourses (Typically highly modified open drains) may be relocated or piped if there are valid engineering or design considerations, ecological impacts have been considered (informed by acceptable ecological assessments) and Regional Council acceptance has been obtained.
+This must be done before any modifications are made.
 The engineering plans should be noted accordingly.

-Where perennial or ephemeral constructed waterways are to be incorporated in the stormwater system, they must be located within a reserve of sufficient width to contain the full design storm flows from a 100 year ARI event with a minimum freeboard as per Table 44: Minimum device design summary on page 182.
-Where these waterways are being naturalised, the design must ensure that there is no increased risk of erosion and/or scour and the ecological health of the waterway is maintained or enhanced.
+Where perennial or ephemeral artificial waterways are to be incorporated in the stormwater system, they must be located within a drainage reserve of sufficient width to contain the full design storm flows from a 100-year ARI event with a minimum freeboard as per Table 44: Minimum device design summary on page 182.
+Where these waterways are being naturalised, the design must ensure that there is no increased risk of erosion and/or scour, and the ecological health of the waterway is maintained or enhanced.
 Any stormwater discharge to a watercourse must comply with the requirements presented in Table 46: Receiving environment categories (excluding flood control) on page 187.